-Have you ever done a lift, one eye lifts to the sky and the other is basically closed?
+- Have you ever done a lift, one eye lifts to the sky and the other is basically closed?
 Didn’t even lift at all?
 Well, this happens more often than you’d think and the reason behind it is very simple.

-Well, here’s what happens most of the time - you didn’t clean the mascara off, silly!
-The majority of the time someone reaches out to me about this, they’ll send me photos of they’re process and you can see tons of mascara on the lashes!
+- Well, here’s what happens most of the time - you didn’t clean the mascara off, silly!
+The majority of the time someone reaches out to me about this, they’ll send me photos of their process and you can see tons of mascara on the lashes!
 When you perform a lift, the first step when your client is on the table is THOROUGHLY clean the ENTIRE eye area.
 This doesn’t mean just lazily wipe the eyes and call it good.
 Even if they’re not wearing makeup, still clean it thoroughly!
 What happens if you don’t get all the mascara/makeup off is it prevents the solutions from entering the hair follicle which in turn isn’t able to change the shape of the lash and the lashes don’t lift.
 So, if you still see a little mascara coming off the lashes when you start lifting, you need to clean them better or you lift won’t work!

-Another important note, after removing solution 1 and before applying solution 2 the lashes may have moved a bit.
+- Another important note, after removing solution 1 and before applying solution 2 the lashes may have moved a bit.
 Since solution 2 is what will set the lashes into place, it’s extremely important to make sure that the lashes are absolutely PERFECT before applying solution 2.
 That being said, when you remove solution 1 the lashes may have moved.
 So go back through, re-tighten, re-straighten, re-separate the lashes.
 If you need to apply a tiny bit more glue to get them into place, that’s totally fine.
 Then, when they’re perfectly placed, apply solution 2.

-So there you have it, 3 common mistakes that are made often while using Elleebana.
-I get people almost on a daily basis that reach out to me with a problem, and 90% of the time it deals with on of these items.
+So there you have it, 3 common mistakes that are made often while lash lifting.
+I get people almost on a daily basis that reach out to me with a problem, and 90% of the time it deals with one of these items.